Trading EUR/USD

 So, when is the best time to day trade EUR/USD binary options, futures and other instruments?

-The ideal time is arguably from 13:00 to 16:00 GMT.
+In practice, many intraday EUR/USD traders focus on roughly 12:00–16:00 UK time, when both London and New York desks are busiest, and spreads are usually tightest.
 This three-hour window is when London and New York are both open.
 Volume from both markets means spreads are normally tightest during this window.

-This is also when forex forums come alive and you will see the biggest daily moves.
+This is also when forex forums come alive, and you will see the biggest daily moves.
 All of the above factors can result in the greatest profit potential.
 So, while it may be tempting to respond to every buy-sell signals you see today, resistance may prove sensible.

 Try not to let graph and market noise pressure you into trading on 12-hour intraday forecasts.
 Focus on what you know and ensure volume validates any potential moves.